-A: That is a great question.
-I often wondered about that myself as I waited in the nursery school carpool pickup line (where I can wait quite a while …).
+I've often wondered about this question while waiting in the nursery school carpool pickup line (where I can wait quite a while …).
 First let’s talk about what idling is.
 In high school, “idling” meant you were hanging out in the hallways when you should have been in class, an infraction I was accused of many a time.
 In terms of your car, “idling” means putting the car in park and leaving it running when you could otherwise be turning it off — in a drive-thru, for instance, or waiting at the train station to pick up your friend.

 Interestingly, one of the ways hybrid cars save energy is by automatically shutting off at red lights or when otherwise stopped.
 In fact, since this start-stop technology was invented, some car companies, including BMW, are talking about adopting the same technology in all of their cars, which could greatly reduce the amount of air pollution that is caused by idling cars.